This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

-There’s no question that childbirth is a beautiful and magical experience, but when most people think about giving birth, pleasure is definitely not the first word that comes to mind.
+There’s no question that childbirth can be a beautiful and magical experience, but when most people think about giving birth, pleasure is typically not the first word that comes to mind.
 Or even the second or third word.
-For the majority of women in our culture, childbirth is associated with fear and unbearable pain.
+For the majority of birthing people in our culture, childbirth is associated with fear and unbearable pain, or at the very least – extreme intensity.
 But, that’s not completely our fault.

 Let’s be honest, the media makes giving birth seem totally terrifying.
 It’s always scenes of women screaming their heads off and being rushed to the E.R like birth is a medical emergency 100% of the time.
 It’s enough to make any rational person think “Yeah, no thanks, I’ll have an epidural ASAP.
 Better yet, can you just knock me out?!”

-While orgasmic birth is a familiar topic in the world of unmedicated childbirth, it’s not exactly mainstream.
+While orgasmic birth is a familiar topic in the world of non-pharmaceutical and “natural” birth, it’s not exactly mainstream.
 It wasn’t until 2009 when Debra Pascali-Bonaro, a childbirth educator, directed a documentary called “Orgasmic Birth: the Best Kept Secret,” that the phenomenon became widely publicized.

 One of the narrators, Elizabeth Davis, CPM and co-director of the National Midwifery Institute, defines childbearing as a sexual experience, explaining that “All we have to do is look at the hormones at play in the process.
 Not only do we have endorphins, but we have oxytocin, which we otherwise know as the love hormone.”

 I’d like to continue to expand the conversation surrounding childbirth by exploring the sensation of orgasmic birth.
 At this point you might be a bit weirded out by childbirth and orgasm being in the same sentence, but bear with me!